tranvansang/misc-hooks/README.md

 `addDispose()` returns a function to remove the added function.

   - `signal`: an `AbortSignal` object that is aborted when the component is unmounted or the data is reloaded.

+  - `params`: an array of parameters passed to `reload()`.

 - `loading`: a boolean that is `true` when the data is loading.
-- `reload`: a function that takes no argument, reloads the data and returns the result of the `asyncFn`.
+- `reload`: a function that reloads the data and returns the result of the `asyncFn`.
+Can accept parameters that are passed to the async function.
   **`reload` value never changes**, it can be safely used in the second argument of `useEffect`.
   In subsequent renders, `reload` uses the latest function `asyncFn` passed to the hook.